lxmultimedia/Firebase-Vue-Vuetify-Template/README.md

 >> Firebase project with realtime database

 Authentication:
->> static authentication with email/password (has to be activated in firebase project)
+>> static authentication with email/password (has to be enabled in firebase project)

 ## Project setup